-Although prior studies into memory behavior of arrays for embedded systems have been conducted, the study of the memory footprint of scalars has lagged behind.
+Although prior studies into memory behavior of arrays for embedded and multimedia systems have been conducted, the study of the memory footprint of scalars has lagged behind.
 Here we report our ongoing work in closing this gap.
-This paper presents techniques and results for scalar memory accesses in embedded multimedia systems.
+This paper presents techniques and results for scalar memory accesses in embedded and multimedia systems.
 Our preliminary results show promise and we hope that this work will heighten interest in this area.

-The research spans compiler and architectural domains.
-Our contributions in this paper are threefold:
+This research spans compiler and architectural domains.
+Our particular contributions in this paper are threefold:

-- First, we experimentally establish the memory size requirements of scalars for embedded systems running media applications.
+- First, we experimentally establish the memory size requirements of scalars for embedded and multimedia systems.
 We present a new compiler algorithm to automatically extract this information, as would be required in a multipartitioned cache. - Second, by separating scalar accesses from array accesses, we expect decreased cache interference and improved static predictability.
-This aspect is especially important for hard real-time embedded systems. - Third, we report the effect of register file size on scalar memory accesses.
-Register file sizes of various existing embedded CPUs are used for this study.
-We also analyze the impact of future generation embedded CPU register file sizes on scalars.
+This aspect is especially important for hard deadline embedded systems. - Third, we study the energy implications of partitioning the scalars from non-scalars in media processors.
+In particular, we compare the energy consumption of a regular data cache with a multipartioned one in which scalars are exclusively assigned to scratchpad memory.

 The rest of this paper is organized as follows.
 In Section 2, we provide a brief literature survey and reiterate our motivation.
-Section 3 describes the experimental setup.
-Section 4 provides the results and in Section 5 we conclude with a brief summary and a synopsis of future work.
+Section 3 describes the experimental setup, we include baseline cases for both embedded and media processors.
+Section 4 provides the results, we consider separate case studies for embedded (Section 4.4) and media (Section 4.5) processors.
+In Section 5 we conclude with a brief summary and a synopsis of future work.